 The ideas presented here in many ways run contrary to widely-accepted orthodox Protestant theology.
 Some pretty well-known Bible teachers and preachers have labeled this approach to understanding the Bible as dangerous and even heretical.
 Obviously I think they’re wrong.
-There’s a blog on that topic here, and many other issues.
+There’s a blog post on that topic here, and many other issues.
 But the Bible has some things to say about following men rather than God, and here I can teach the full message I have learned in good conscience before God.

 But this is a joyful message, not a defensive one.
 To help you understand, I must tell you a little about my father.
 His father was a circuit-riding Methodist preacher, often away from home for weeks at a time.
 His mother died at an early age, and he and a younger sister lived for a time in the D. L. Moody Home (a group home for orphans and children of overseas missionaries).
 His father’s work and the Moody Home made a lasting impression on him about the importance of knowing and following God.
 As he grew to manhood, however, education and life buried the desire to know God.
 Soon after he married my mother during the Depression, he began to renew his search for the truth.
 He spent the next thirty years in several main-line Protestant denominations, but their teaching was more concerned with social activism than what the Bible says.
 As a Gideon, he began to understand the centrality of the Bible to true Christianity.

 He was forty-seven when I was born (an “only child”), and retired at sixty-five when I was seventeen.
-We had planned to move to another community in another state, and his retirement came four months before my graduation.
+We had planned to move to another community in another state, and his retirement came four months before my high school graduation.
 He moved into the older home we had purchased there and began remodeling.
 As he worked, he listened to the radio.
 Twice a day he heard a five-minute program by a local preacher, and what this preacher said began to make sense out of the Bible for the first time in my Dad’s life.
 As he learned, all of the apparent conflicts in Scripture fell into place, easily explained.
 Of greater importance, my father was spiritually at peace for the first time in his life, having a clear understanding of exactly where he stood with God.